fugudesign/maintenance-switch/readme.txt

 Yes, the maintenance.php file is used.

+= Does the plugin automatically detects the url login? =

+Yes.

 == Screenshots ==

 1. A button is added to the admin bar for simple toggling in maintenance mode.
 2. A setting page allows to define which roles can bypass the maintenance mode and to define the entire HTML code of the maintenance page.

 == Changelog ==

+= 1.0.3 =
+* Adding automatic detection of the login url

 = 1.0.2 =
 * Ajusting the readme file